UNCLASSIFIED (U)

 (2) (U) Biometrics: Next, the officer should collect biometric fingerprints.

 (3) (U) Police Certificate Not Required: A police certificate is not required for V92 cases.
 You may, however, request a V92 beneficiary to present a police certificate for the country of residence, if there are concerns regarding criminal activity of the beneficiary.
-Before asking the beneficiary to obtain a police certificate, you must first carefully assess the potential risk of harm to the beneficiary or other family members if brought to official attention in the country of origin, country of first asylum or country of habitual residence.
+Before asking the beneficiary to obtain a police certificate, carefully assess the potential risk of harm to the beneficiary or other family members if brought to official attention in the country of origin, country of first asylum or country of habitual residence.

 c.
 (U) Forms to Be Verified and Signed During the V92 Interview: